Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 Demanding work environments and long hours can deplete mental resources and leave you feeling exhausted.
 Along with that, a lack of clear boundaries between work and personal life can exacerbate mental fatigue.

-Lack of Emotional Support
+Lack Of Emotional Support

 Feeling isolated, unsupported, or lacking a sense of belonging can exacerbate emotional exhaustion and make it harder to cope with stress.
 Difficulty expressing emotions or accessing support can further exacerbate the feeling of being drained.

-Signs of Mental Exhaustion
+Key Signs of Mental Exhaustion

-Mental and emotional signs
+Mental And emotional signs

 • Feeling overwhelmed, apathetic, or cynical, with a loss of joy and motivation.